By: Joanna Vahlsing @joannavahlsing

 The Women in Agile Conference at Agile2018 was sold out this year at 230 registrants and a waitlist dozens long.
 Last year we had over a hundred participants, and the year before that around 80.
 Love all the support for the Women in Agile community.
 Videos of the event can be found at the bottom of the Agile Alliance initiative page.

 Natalie Warnert kicked us off with a warm welcome, an overview of the logistics of the event and really spoke to the reasons why the work we’re doing is so important, and that everyone there was playing a role.

 She turned it over to Paul Hammond and Becky Hartman, who gave a brief update to the Code of Conduct and asked for participation in a voting exercise on the frequency of various issues that one may have experienced and/or witnessed.
 This information was used in the Agile Tonight segment later that week, where there was be a session on diversity and inclusion and ideas for how to be more proactive to help elevate the learning for everyone.
 Psychological safety was also a topic.

-It was an amazing keynote, and the wonderful Tamsen Mitchell created the below graphic.
+The wonderful Tamsen Mitchell created the below graphic.